ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 Since we’re running the application in a Cloud IDE environment, we need to expose the port to access it via a browser.
 Click the button below to open your app:

-::startApplication{port="3000” display="standalone" name="Open Tech Cafe App” route=”/”}
+::startApplication{port="3000” display="internal" name="Open Tech Cafe App” route=”/”}

 ##	Explore the base application
 You should now see the Tech Cafe application running in your browser.
 Feel free to navigate through the app to understand its current functionality.

-TODO: Add image
+TODO: Add GIF image

 Features to Notice:
 -	Coffee Menu: Displays a list of available coffee options.
 -	Customization Options: Allows you to customize your coffee (e.g., add sugar, milk).
 -	Order Submission: Lets you place an order and receive a confirmation.

+TODO: Tell user to stop the server CTRL+C

 Now that you have the base application running and understand its structure, you’re all set to start enhancing it with AI-powered features in the upcoming steps.